AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/analysis-modules/notebook-structure.md

-# Suggested structure for an R Markdown notebook
+# Structuring your notebooks

-An R Markdown notebook is a great way to document an analysis and share it with others.
+Notebook formats such as [R Markdown](https://rmarkdown.rstudio.com/index.html) or [Jupyter](https://jupyter-notebook.readthedocs.io/en/latest/) are a great way to document an analysis and share it with others.
 We have found that following some common patterns can enhance sharing and reproducibility, so we suggest the following structure when you create a notebook.

+## R Markdown notebooks

-We will illustrate the structure using the example notebook found in the [`hello-R`](https://github.com/AlexsLemonade/OpenScPCA-analysis/tree/main/analyses/hello-R) analysis module: [`hello.Rmd`](https://github.com/AlexsLemonade/OpenScPCA-analysis/tree/main/analyses/hello-R/hello.Rmd).
+We will illustrate the structure of an R Markdown notebook using the example notebook found in the [`hello-R`](https://github.com/AlexsLemonade/OpenScPCA-analysis/tree/main/analyses/hello-R) analysis module: [`hello.Rmd`](https://github.com/AlexsLemonade/OpenScPCA-analysis/tree/main/analyses/hello-R/hello.Rmd).

-## Headers
+### Headers

-The R Markdown notebook starts with a YAML header that should contain a `title`, `author`, and `date`, as shown in this example:
+R Markdown notebooks start with a YAML header that should contain a `title`, `author`, and `date`, as shown in this example:

 ```yaml
 ---